Brian-Williams/python-licenser/README.md

-FORKED TO UPDATE REQUESTS LIBRARY VERSION

-# Python third_party_license_file_generator
+# Python licenser

-The Python third_party_license_file_generator is aimed at distilling down the appropriate license for one or many pip "requirements" files into a single file; it supports Python2.7 and Python3.
+The Python licenser is aimed at distilling down the appropriate license for one or many pip "requirements" files into a single file; it supports Python2.7 and Python3.

 ## How do I install it?

-    $ pip install third-party-license-file-generator
+    $ pip install python-licenser

 ## How do I use it?

-    $ python -m third_party_license_file_generator -h
+    $ python -m python-licenser -h

 ## How does it work?